blab/cartography/docs/index.md

 The analysis environment can be recreated using conda and all installation instructions are available on [Cartography’s github](https://github.com/blab/cartography), where cartography.yml already has the modules below to install.

 ### Methods:
-Influenza A/H3N2 and Zika genomes were analyzed, creating a FASTA file of multiple sequence alignments with mafft via augur align and phylogenies with IQ-TREE via augur tree.
+We analyzed Influenza A/H3N2 and Zika genomes and created a FASTA file of multiple sequence alignments with MAFFT v7.407 [@Katoh2002] via augur align [@Hadfield2018] and phylogenies with IQ-TREE v1.6.10 [@Nguyen2014] via augur tree version 5.4.1.

-This file was then read and translated into 2 arrays using the [BioPython package SeqIO](https://biopython.org/DIST/docs/api/Bio.SeqIO-module.html), where one array held the strain identifiers, and the other the full genome corresponding to the strain identifier.

-Two different methods of transforming the data were used; Scaling and centering the data, and a Hamming distance similarity matrix.
+We used two different methods of transforming the data; Scaling and centering the data, and a Hamming distance similarity matrix.
-For Scaling and Centering the data, PCA was performed on the matrix of nucleotides from the multiple sequence alignment using scikit-learn [@jolliffe_cadima_2016].
+For Scaling and Centering the data, we performed PCA on the matrix of nucleotides from the multiple sequence alignment using scikit-learn [@jolliffe_cadima_2016].

-The second approach used Hamming distance to create a similarity matrix.
+The second approach we used Hamming distance was to create a similarity matrix.
-By comparing every genome with every other genome and clustering based on their pairwise distance, the algorithm takes the overall structure of the multidimensional data and groups together genomes that have similar differences.
+By comparing every genome with every other genome and clustering based on their pairwise distance, distance-based methods take the overall structure of the multidimensional data and groups together genomes that have similar differences.
 This means the data is clustered by genetic diversity (in a phylogenetic tree genetic diversity is categorized using clades).
 Each genome was split into separate nucleotides and compared with other nucleotides in the same site on other genomes.
-Only a difference between the main nucleotide pairs (AGCT) was counted -- gaps (N) were not.
+We only counted a difference between the main nucleotide pairs (AGCT) -- gaps (N) were not.
 This is because some sequences were significantly shorter than others, and a shorter strain does not necessarily mean complete genetic dissimilarity, which is what counting gaps implied.

-The similarity matrix was read out to a .csv file to cut processing time.
-The similarity distance matrix was reduced through MDS, t-SNE, and UMAP, plotted using [Altair](https://altair-viz.github.io/) ,and colored by clade assignment.
+We reduced the similarity distance matrix through MDS, t-SNE, and UMAP, plotted using [Altair](https://altair-viz.github.io/) ,and colored by clade assignment.
 Clade membership metadata was provided by a .json build of the influenza H3N2 tree (the build can be found at https://github.com/blab/cartography/tree/master/notebooks/Data).
 The 3 different dimensionality reduction techniques are ordered below by publication date:
 - [MDS](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.MDS.html)
 - [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html)
 - [UMAP](https://umap-learn.readthedocs.io/en/latest/)

-To further analyze the embeddings’ ability to accurately capture the multidimensional data, two separate plots were made: pairwise vs euclidean distance scatterplots with a LOESS best fit line, and within vs between clade violin plots per embedding.
+To further analyze the embeddings’ ability to accurately capture the multidimensional data, we made two separate plots: hamming vs euclidean distance scatterplots with a LOESS best fit line, and within vs between clade violin plots per embedding.

-Pairwise vs euclidean distance scatterplots:
+Hamming distance vs euclidean distance scatterplots:

-Pairwise vs Euclidean distance plots assess the local and global structure of the embedding as well as assess the overall strength of the embedding's recapitulation.
+Hamming distance vs Euclidean distance plots assess the local and global structure of the embedding as well as assess the overall strength of the embedding's recapitulation.
+The Hamming distance of nucleotide sequences is plotted on the x axis, and the euclidean distance between the points in the embedding are plotted on the y axis.
+By plotting these distance measurements, we can observe how correlated the dataset is.
+The higher the correlation, the better a function can describe the relationship between the Hamming distance value and the euclidean distance value.
+In this way, constant correlation in a plot reveals that the embedding tends to capture and retain local patterns rather than global, and splayed points point to a global structure preservation over local.
-The closer the Pearson Coefficient is to 1, the better the embedding is at preserving genetic dissimilarity in euclidean space.
+Therefore, the closer the Pearson Coefficient is to 1, the better the embedding is at preserving genetic dissimilarity in euclidean space.
 The LOESS line drawn through the plot assesses the best fit function for the embedding.
-To create the plot, the similarity matrix’s upper triangle values were made into a distance matrix where each genome’s distance from another in their respective reduced embedding space was plotted against the pairwise distance between the two genomes.
-The pairwise distance was on the x axis, and the euclidean distance was on the y axis.
-Linear regression data was calculated from the Pandas Dataframe using [linregress](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.linregress.html).

 Between vs Within clade Violin plots:

-The Between vs Within clade Violin plots assess the strength of the relationship between euclidean distance and clade status of two respective points.
+The Between vs Within clade Violin plots visually represent how well Euclidean distances can distinguish virus genomes from different clades, or shows the probability of a certain Euclidean distance being used to classify the within vs between status of a given pair of genomes.
 The density of the violin plot at a specific distance gives the relative probability of two strains with that distance being in same or different clades.
 The median to median ratio is an indicator of how well the embedding clusters the data.
 The larger the ratio between the medians of between vs within clade violin plots, the better the embedding is at clustering and compartmentalizing data into their clades.